AlienQueen/HatchetHarry/README.md

     - the PMD ruleset paths in the pom.xml (not strictly necessary)
     - src/main/resources/rebel.xml => JRebel configuration file, not strictly necessary. http://zeroturnaround.com/software/jrebel

+You will need a database schema called hh in order to run the webapp, and a schema called hhTest in order to run the tests.
+Please see the files:

+	- src/main/resources/applicationContext.xml
+	- src/test/resources/applicationContextTest.xml

+for the username & password.

+Some tips & tricks can be found in the README file.

+Have a lot of fun!

 Some of the software products used are under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).

 Magic: The Gathering is a registered trademark of Wizards of the Coast, Inc., a subsidiary of Hasbro, Inc.